portothree/talks/intro-to-nix-package-manager/slides.md

 ---

-# Definitions
+# Introduction to Nix

-NixOS: Distribution
+## What is Nix?

+- A programming language
-Nix: Source-based package manager
+- A package manager
+- A ~20MB program written in C++
+- A method of compiling software from source
+- A Linux distribution*

+## What does Nix achieve

+- Infrastructure as Code
+- Reproducibility
+- Software supply chain security

+---

+## Timeline

+- **2003**: Fist Nix commit by Eelco Dolstra, the invetor
+- **2004**: First papers on Nix
+- **2006**: The Nix Thesis
+- **2006**: NixOS By Armijn Hemel
+- **2021**: NixOS 21.05:
+  - `1745` Contributors, `292,223` Commits
+- **2022 (December)**: NixOS 22.11:
+  - `4758` Contributors, `428,836` Commits
+- **2023 (Now)**: NixOS 23.05:
+  - `5836` Contributors, `522,209` Commits

+---

+# How I started using Nix

+- **2018**: Started hearing about it, but was too deep into the Debian community
+  - Installed and tried it once to see if it could replace `apt`
+  - End up forgetting about it
+- **2019**: Saw a commit to a project I mantained at the time to add Nix installation instructions
+  - In my mind Nix was just a regular packager manager and should behave just like `brew`, `yay` or `apt`.
+  - So I raised a new PR and someone explained Nix properly to me.
+  - -- INCLUDE PR IMAGE --

+---

+# What is Nixpkgs

-Nixpkgs: "Standard library"
+- "Standard library"
-  - Contains:
+- 90,000+ reproducible recipes
+- A repo on GitHub containing:
   - Packages
   - Functions
   - Compiling instructions for multiple languages / tools
   - NixOS modules and options

 ---